 Okay, I filled out my application.
 What happens next?

-We will contact you to send additional info and arrange a skype interview as soon as we receive your application.
+We will contact you to send additional info and arrange a video interview as soon as we receive your application.
 We look forward to speaking with you and are happy to answer any questions you may have!